Forget FIRE: Why ‘FILE’ Is the Smarter Move for Child-Free DINKs

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Without waiting for the proverbial birds to leave the nest, many of these child-free adults are choosing to structure their wealth and work so they can enjoy life sooner.
+Without waiting for the proverbial birds to leave the nest, many child-free adults are choosing to structure their wealth and work so they can enjoy life sooner.
 Some look to the FIRE (Financial Independence, Retire Early) movement.
-But others don’t dream of retiring early or stopping work altogether.
-They instead want the freedom to work differently.
+Others don’t dream of retiring early or stopping work altogether; instead, they want the freedom to work differently.

 That approach is increasingly known as FILE (Financial Independence, Live Early), an acronym far more vibrant than it sounds and unrelated to taxes or office supplies.
-It has gained momentum as remote work enables digital nomadism, geo-arbitrage or nontraditional lifestyles like RV living.
+It's gained momentum as remote work enables digital nomadism, geo-arbitrage or nontraditional lifestyles such as RV living.
 The premise is to build financial stability, not to quit working, but to use your resources to shape a more meaningful and enjoyable life today.

-That raises a question more people are now asking themselves: Do you actually want to retire, or would you rather have a life you enjoy sooner?
-If retirement isn’t the goal, FILE may be the better path.
+That raises a question more people are asking themselves: Do you want to retire, or would you rather have a life you enjoy sooner?
+If retirement isn’t the goal, FILE might be the better path.

 What exactly is FILE, or child-free retirement planning?

-But that’s not what all workers want.
-The 2025 EBRI Retirement Confidence Survey finds that about half of workers expect to retire gradually rather than abruptly, suggesting many prefer a phased transition rather than a hard stop.
+That’s not what all workers want.
+The 2025 EBRI Retirement Confidence Survey (PDF) finds that about half of workers expect to retire gradually rather than abruptly, suggesting many prefer a phased transition rather than a hard stop.

 FILE embraces that preference.
 It treats work as a continuum rather than a finish line, aiming to adjust your intensity, schedule and type of work so you can support more of the life you want now, not decades from now.